Vasissualiyp/CITA_Expense_reporter/README.md

 What is important is that the code is written for RBC (Royal Bank Canada) eStatements, and other banks' formats haven't been yet tested.
 Feel free to open a pull request and add yours!

+Another very important thing is that the script will automatically choose a "cosmolunch" mode if your expense reports path contains a string "Cosmolunch".
+Otherwise it will default to "other".

 ### Scripts and Their Functions